KoenLBekx/laconic/README.md

 > `o,#greg 1582 10 18` yields 4<br/>
 > `o,#greg 1970 1 1` yields 141418

+These sequence numbers allow calculation of the number of days between dates.

-The `o,#dow year month day` named operation yields a number from 0 to 6 for Saturday to Friday:<br/>
+Day-of-week: the `o,#dow year month day` named operation yields a number from 0 to 6 for Saturday to Friday:<br/>
 > `o,#dow 1582 10 15` yields 6: Friday<br/>
 > `o,#dow 1582 10 18` yields 2: Monday